typemill/typemill/content/2_for-writers/05-mardown.md

 - Another item
 - Last item

+You can write it this way:

+* Item
+* Another item
+* Last item

-And this is an ordred list:
+And this is an ordered list:

 1. Item 1
 2. Item 2